dpi627/SGS.OAD.GitTraining/src/section3.md

 # Home**work**
 - Create a `repo`* on [Gitea](http://twoadcode:3000/) or `local`.
 - Initialize Git Flow.
-- Create a `freature`, make some chages** and finish it.
+- Create a `freature`, make chages** and finish it.
 - Create a `release`, chage version and finish it.
-- Create a `hotfix`, fix the bug and finish it.
+- Create a `hotfix`, pretend fix bugs and finish it.
 - Push changes to `remote`.
 - Send `reop`'s url to [Mecer](mailto:mecer.wu@sgs.com).
 ###